Skip to Content

 How to Make a Shoebox Diorama

-This is a great way to get young kids involved in the learning process.
-Use kid friendly websites like Safe Search Kids and allow your child to learn all he/she can about the topic.
+Researching the topic is a great way to get kids involved in the learning process.
+Kid-friendly websites such as Safe Search Kids can provide valuable information.
+Allowing the child to learn as much as possible about the topic will enhance their understanding and creativity.

 • Paint